 Solid Stationary Shaft

-Pure sintered silicon carbide construction eliminates shaft defection.
-Fully supported stationary design maximizes radial bearing life.
-Straight geometry eliminates stress concentrations and possibility of failure during pump operation.
+Pure sintered silicon carbide construction eliminates shaft deflection.
+A fully supported stationary design maximizes radial bearing life.
+Straight geometry eliminates stress concentrations and the possibility of failure during pump operation.

 Fully supports Silicon Carbide shaft for maximum shaft rigidity.
 Protects the end of the Silicon Carbide shaft from damage.
 Smooth hydraulic flow path into the eye of the impeller, equal to that of a standard ANSI pump.
 Rounded spider hub and spider supports (flow straighteners) reduce turbulence and pre-rotation for better hydraulic stability.